Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/candlesticks.md

 # Candlesticks
-Candlesticks are represented by the `MidaSymbolPeriod` class.
+Candlesticks are represented by the `MidaSymbolPeriod` API.
 Historical prices are available in form of candlesticks (or periods), the amount of data available is at the trading platform discretion.